suncoast-devs/proposal/README.md

 By offering cooperative memberships to donors and volunteer mentors we believe these companies and individuals will have a vested interest in strengthening the community they are already a part of.

-Signed, The Iron Yard Team of Tampa Bay
+Signed, The Iron Yard Team of Tampa Bay:

 - [__Jason L Perry__]()
 - ...et al?